tetra-concepts-llc/spark-training-vm/README.md

 4. Vincent Kaminski

 ## Thanks to
-Markus Dale for providing some sweet tools to work with the corpus and advice on setting up the envrionment! (https://github.com/medale/spark-mail)
+Markus Dale for providing some sweet tools to work with the corpus and advice on setting up the environment! (https://github.com/medale/spark-mail)